astromint-dele/arcotc/README.md

 ## Contract Features

 - **Multi-trade** — one contract handles unlimited simultaneous trades, each with a unique ID
-- **Timelock** — every trade has a deadline, arbiter must act before expiry
+- **Timelock** — every trade has a deadline, with a minimum lock duration of 1 hour
-- **Dispute system** — either party can flag a trade for arbiter review
-- **Expired refund** — anyone can trigger a refund after deadline, no arbiter needed
+- **Expired refund** — after the deadline plus a 24-hour grace period, anyone can trigger a refund to the buyer.
+No arbiter needed
+- **Dispute freeze** — either party can dispute a trade, which blocks expired refund and restricts settlement to the arbiter
-- **Fee capture** — 0.5% deducted on every release, sent to protocol wallet automatically
+- **Fee capture** — 0.5% deducted on every release, sent to the protocol wallet automatically
-- **Fully on-chain** — no backend, no custodian, every action verifiable on explorer
+- **Fully on-chain** — no backend, no custodian, every action verifiable on the explorer

+## Trust Model

+Read this before using the contract with real funds.

+On the happy path — deposit, deliver, release — no third party can touch the funds.
+If the buyer stalls, the expired refund path returns their USDC without anyone's cooperation.

+Once either party calls `dispute()`, that changes.
+A disputed trade can only be settled by the arbiter, in either direction, with no time limit and no fallback.
+The arbiter is a single address set at deployment, identical for every trade, with no rotation path.
+Either party can force a trade into this state at will.

+Two consequences follow.
+The arbiter has standing authority over any contested trade for as long as it stays open.
+And if the arbiter key is lost or its holder never acts, a disputed trade's funds cannot be moved by any function in the contract.

+This is deliberate — it's what stops a buyer from taking delivery and then reclaiming payment — but it means the protocol is trustless on the happy path and arbiter-dependent under dispute.

+## Status

+Deployed on Arc testnet only. **Unaudited.** Do not use with funds you can't afford to lose.

 ## Deployed Contracts (Arc Testnet)